-Note: SimplePay pre-populates the individual UI-19 form and uses the Company Registration No. (CIPRO), SARS contact info and Postal Address fields completed under Settings > Employer Filing Details.
+SimplePay also pre-populates the individual UI-19 form with the Company Registration No. (CIPRO), SARS contact info and Postal Address fields completed under Settings > Employer Filing Details.
 Please ensure these fields are properly filled out before downloading the individual UI-19 PDFs for your employee.

 SimplePay also generates UI-2.7 forms alongside individual UI-19 forms.
 These are applicable to employees that remain employed with the company, but are terminated on the system using the following UIF status codes: